MirandaC27/VibeCodingClassActivityChloe/README.md

 ### 2.4 Polishing (Optional)

 If you finished earlier, do some polishing on your code.
-Here are some ideas:
+Here are some ideas (if not done before):
-* Better Cards Graphics (if not done before)
+* Better Cards Graphics
 * Score of Wins/Losses
 * Multiplayer
 * Betting